rmulvey/bridgepoint/doc-bridgepoint/notes/10280_scoped_content_assist/10280_scoped_content_assist_int.md

 was modified for location "L37" (specific to the possibilities called out above) to add "::" to the possibily so the possibility matches the actual result for these cases.

+6.2 Fix failing unit test (testSymbolicConstantIntegrityChecks)

+This unit test was failing.
+Investigation showed that the reason was that when scoped_path was introduced, the number of expected failures in this test changed from 4 to 2.
+This was simply a case where the expected result for the test needed to be updated, and I did so.

 ### 7. Unit Test